mattiejastje/SteamScreenshotUtils/README.md

   Steam is able to update this file by itself when it notices the new files, although this may take a few seconds after starting up steam's screenshot manager.

+- In some cases the preview of recent screenshots (typically, screenshots that you took with steam in the session just before you added the custom ones) gives an error following this process.
+  If this happens, just exit and open steam again, and the problem should go away.

 ## Related Projects

 * The [steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1753474173)